 Everything you need to know to write a convincing cover letter for the Swiss market.
 Structure, common mistakes, sector examples and regional specifics.

-Everything you need to create a winning Swiss CV in 2026.
-ATS optimization, photo guidelines, work permits, regional differences.
+Everything you need to write a CV that meets Swiss standards in 2026: format, photo, work permit, ATS rules and regional expectations.
 37 professional templates, PDF export.
 From 1 CHF/month.

 Your ORP counselor offers you free access to CV Builder.
 Create a professional CV tailored to the Swiss market, with 37 templates and PDF export included.